drostlab/retrocombinator/cran-comments.md

 ```

 * The words "extrachromosomal" and "retrotransposon" are not mis-spelled, they
-  reflect neologisms in the research fields investigating transposable elements
+  are words in the research field of biology which is investigating transposable
-  that copy and paste themselves into different genomic locations via RNA
+  elements that copy and paste themselves into different genomic locations via
-  intermediates.
+  RNA intermediates.